ellysh/video-game-bots/BotsClassification/types-of-bots.md

 You can often hear about **in-game** and **out-game** types of bots when trying to discover the information regarding bots in Internet.
 These terms are widely used and well known in the gamers community.

-In-game bot is a software that embed inside the game client application's memory and provide its functionality by extending the game client capabilities.
+In-game bot is a software that is embed inside the game client application's memory.
+It provides own functionality by extending capabilities of the game client.
 This is an illustration of the in-game bot interaction with a game application:

 ![In-game Bot Scheme](ingame-bot.png)

 Out-game bot is a software that works outside the game client application's memory.
 First kind of out-game bots doesn't need the game application at all.
-This bot substitute the game client.
-Thus, game server supposes that it works with an usual game client application while actually this is an out-game bot.
-This is an illustration how this kind of out-game bots works:
+The bot substitutes the game client.
+Thus, game server supposes that it communicate with an usual game client application while this is an out-game bot.
+This is an illustration how this kind of out-game bots work:

 ![Out-game Bot Scheme](outgame-bot.png)

 Second kind of out-game bots works with a game client application in parallel.
-These bots able to intercept the state of the game objects and notify the game application about simulated player's actions through the OS:
+The bots able to intercept the state of the game objects and to notify the game application about the simulated player's actions through the OS:

 ![Out-game Bot Parallel Scheme](outgame-bot-parallel.png)